Picross 3D: Gameplay

 While regular nonogram puzzles presents a rectangular grid of squares, which must be filled in to create a picture, Picross 3D uses a rectangular prism made of a number of smaller cubes, and must be chipped away in order to construct an image in three dimensions.
 Each row or column has at most one number corresponding to it, and many do not have any numbers at all; the number indicates how many cubes the row/column should contain when the picture is complete.
 Generally each row of cubes will be in one group.
 If a number has a circle around it, it means that, while that number of cubes is the total amount in the row/column, they will be split up into two groups (for example, a 4 with a circle around it will be in two groups of either 1 and 3, or 2 and 2).
 If a number has a square around it, the cubes will be split up into three or more groups.
 If there are no numbers on a row or column, there are no rules regarding the cubes in that row.

-A paintbrush may be used to mark cubes that definitely will remain in the image (which also prevents them from being broken accidentally), or a hammer to chip away at the unnecessary cubes.
+The game is controlled with a combination of buttons and the touch screen.
+A paintbrush (right on the D-pad or the Y button) may be used to mark cubes that definitely will remain in the image (which also prevents them from being broken accidentally), or a hammer (up on the D-pad or the X button) to chip away at the unnecessary cubes.
 If an attempt is made to break a cube that is part of the image, the game will count this as a strike.
 If the player receives five strikes, the player is out and will have to start the puzzle over again.
 Players will also need to complete the stage within a certain amount of time.
 Early on, the game will show players "technique" tutorials to help them refine their puzzle-solving skills.